gracelovesyah/comp90051notes/_build/html/_sources/week10.1.md

 c.
 Sample a value $ u $ from a uniform distribution between 0 and $ 0.5 \times M' $.

 d.
 If $ u $ is less than $ q(\theta|y) $, accept $ \theta $ as a sample from the posterior.
 Otherwise, reject it.

-The choice of $ M' $ is crucial.
-It should be set such that $ 0.5 \times M' $ is always greater than or equal to the maximum value of $ q(\theta|y) $ in the interval [-1, 1].
-If $ M' $ is chosen too small, the scaled proposal won't envelope the target, leading to a flawed sampling process.

-I hope this breakdown clarifies the concept for you.
-Let me know if you have further questions or if there's a specific part you'd like to delve deeper into!